carterjnewt/UnixAssignment_Newton/README.md

 $ wc snp_positions.txt

-1. This command prints teh number of lines, words, and characters in the file
+1. This command prints the number of lines, words, and characters in the file
 2. this file has 984 lines, 13198 words, and 82763 characters